Furnished lettings: Wear & tear allowance: 2010-11 and earlier

 The 10% wear and tear allowance did not cover those fixtures that were an integral part of the buildings.
 For example, baths, washbasins, toilets, central heating installations.
 Expenditure on renewing such items would normally be an allowable expense as a repair to the building, subject to where it amounted to an improvement.
 For guidance on renewing these fixtures see the Business Income Manual.

-ESC B47 also offered an alternative approach to the 10% wear and tear allowance, this was the non statutory renewals basis, which gave relief for the net cost of replacing a particular item of furniture etc, for guidance on this ‘renewals allowance’ see the Business Income Manual.
+ESC B47 also offered an alternative approach to the 10% wear and tear allowance, this was the non statutory renewals basis (set out in PIM3230), which gave relief for the net cost of replacing a particular item of furniture etc, for guidance on this ‘renewals allowance’ see the Business Income Manual.

-If a taxpayer had chosen to take the 10% wear and tear allowance then they could not claim later for the cost of replacing the assets.
+If a taxpayer had chosen to take the 10% wear and tear allowance then they could not later decide to claim for the cost of replacing the assets.